Everyday Cuts and Scrapes: How to Prevent Scarring

 Ouch!
 Gardening, food preparation, sports and leisure activities, and life in general can result in occasional minor skin injuries.
 But scarring doesn’t have to be part of the picture.
 You can take steps to avoid ending up with a permanent reminder of your mishap — if you know what to do.

-Proper treatment of all skin injuries is essential to avoiding scars, says Scott Hultman, M.D., M.B.A., a plastic surgeon who is the director of Johns Hopkins’ Burn Center and part of the Scar Revision Clinic team.
+Proper treatment of all skin injuries is essential to avoiding scars, says Mark Fisher, M.D., a plastic surgeon who is the director of Johns Hopkins’ Burn Center and part of the Scar Revision Clinic team.

 How Scars Happen

 To understand how scars form and how to avoid them, it’s helpful to understand your skin’s healing process.
 When you get a cut, scrape or burn, your body immediately responds with a series of steps to heal itself:

 - The first stage is hemostasis.
 The body prevents blood loss by sending platelets to the site, which bind together and seal the wound, forming a scab.

 - Next comes inflammation.
 White blood cells arrive at the area to fight off bacteria.
 You may notice redness, swelling, heat and pain.
 This is a natural part of the healing process and resolves on its own unless infection takes over.
 More inflammation in the healing process can mean a greater chance of scarring.

 - Proliferation is the next step.
 This is when the skin and vessels create new cells.
 As proliferation continues, you’ll see the edges of the scab shrink toward the middle, leaving new skin behind.

 - Finally, maturation occurs.
 The wound is healed, and there may be a scar in its place.

 Scar Revision Treatment